-- 1. No merchandise shall be stored or displayed outside a building, and no equipment or vehicle other than passenger vehicles, shall be stored outside a building. - 2.
+- 1. See Chapters 18.30 (Development Standards) and 18.50 (Supplemental Use Regulations). - 2.
+Setback requirements listed in the dimensional standards table are minimum requirements and may be required to be greater to accommodate landscape buffer requirements found in § 18.30.130 - 13.
+No merchandise shall will be stored or displayed outside a building, and no equipment or vehicle other than passenger vehicles, shall will be stored outside a building. - 24.
 Sale of merchandise from a vehicle or temporary structure is prohibited, except as provided for by temporary sales and events permit or catering or food trucks as licensed by the City Clerk.
 (Ord.
 16-20 §4, 2016; Ord.
 15-16 §3, 2015)